 Quit tossing out your business darts hoping they stick, and find a target worth aiming at.
 James Shores talks CRM's, and how to put your information and interactions to to work for you.

-Now this is a little outside of our usual inventory talk, but this is something that’s really helpful for any business, small-medium sized, to help them succeed and use their information to their betterment.
+Hi, I’m James.
+This is Whiteboard Wednesday, and today we’re going to talk about CRM – customer relationship management.
+Now, this is outside of our usual inventory talk, but this is something really helpful for any business – small, medium size – to help them succeed and use their information to their betterment.

-From a Marketing side: it provide’s automation tools.
+From a marketing side, it provides automation tools.
 Let’s say it helps with email blasts to send out to potential customers.
-Again, you’re not sending out to too many people, or people that don’t want it, or customer who have already purchased your product and are not being spammed.
+So, again, you’re not sending out to too many people, or people that don’t want it, or customers that have already purchased your product and are now being spammed.
 You don’t want to ruin that relationship.

 Social.
-Maybe your company has more of a social element with it, on all of the different networks – Facebook, Twitter—you may not, but if you do, this can help connect and show, through your CRM, what actions you’re taking, so that everyone has access to this information, so they know what each department is doing.
+Maybe your company has more of a social network with it on all of the social networks – Facebook, Twitter.
+You may not.
+But if you do, this can help connect and show – through your CRM – what actions you’re taking so that everyone, again, has access to this information so they know what each department is doing.

-On your Orders side: they can look at the trends of what’s being purchased, when it was purchased, how much was purchased, and all of these kind of tie together, so that, you know, Sales should be able to look at the orders, so they can also see the trends and know what customers are doing, know what’s selling, what’s not selling.
+On your order side they can look at the trends of what’s being purchased, when it was purchased, how much it was purchased.
+And all of these kind of tie together so that sales should be able to look at the orders so they can also see the trends and know what customers are doing, know what’s selling, what’s not selling.

-Over here on Support: a CRM can help with the ticket side so that they can quickly assess what calls are coming in, what the previous contact was, if there was any, good or bad, and what follow-up will be.
-So that again, you’ll have consistent notes, and so that there is a consistency in the way that you interact with your customers.
+Over here on support, a CRM can help with the ticket side so that they can quickly assess what calls are coming in, what the previous contact was, if there was any good or bad, and what follow-up will be.
+So, again, you’ll have the consistent notes, and so there is a consistency in the way you interact with your customers.

-And then Accounts: let’s say that there is some follow-up on your end, maybe they need some kind of trouble-shooting, maybe they need some kind of billable service that you provide.
-You’re able to follow-up with all of your notes, what was covered, what was said on your end and the customer end, so that when you have another follow-up call, maybe an account is closed, maybe it’s added to, you know.
-It’s not on paper, it’s not something you have to hunt down.
+And then accounts.
+Let’s say that it requires follow-up on your end.
+Maybe they need some kind of troubleshooting.
+Maybe they need some kind of billable service that you provide.
+You’re able to follow up with all of your notes – what was covered, what was said on your end and on the customer end, so that when you have another call – maybe the account is closed, maybe it’s added to – it’s not on paper.
+It’s not something you have to hunt down.

-It’s the point of a CRM, and like with Fishbowl, there’s all this information that you can get lost in, there’s all this information that feels like “I don’t know what to do with it”, and a CRM can help you manage all that.
-And the best way it’s going to work is if everyone is on board, because they’re all feeding their information to the center point, so you’re all aiming at the same target.
+That’s the point of a CRM.
+And if it’s like Fishbowl, there’s all this information that you can get lost in.
+There’s all this information that feels like “I don’t know what to do with it,” and a CRM can help you manage all that.
+And the best way it’s going to work is if everyone is on board because they’re all feeding their information to the center point, so that you’re all aiming at the same target.

-So, wrapping up, we don’t want to treat our customers as if it’s just his giant dartboard, and we’re throwing at it hoping it sticks, hoping it gets somewhere near a bullseye.
-With Customer Relationship Management, we can really hone in, every department can get on board and be in sync, so that we’re all targeted towards the exact same goal, and keep track of that information.
+So, wrapping up, we don’t want to treat our customers as if it’s just this giant dartboard, and we’re throwing at it, hoping it sticks, hoping it gets somewhere near a bullseye.
+With the customer relationship management we can really hone in.
+Every department can get on board and be in sync, so that we’re all targeted towards the exact same goal.